Anthedon Farm estate rows in Al Minya, Egypt.

 Estate planning view

-Anchor crop for premium oil buyers who need long-horizon supply positions.
+Anchor output for premium oil buyers who need long-horizon supply positions.

 Fresh-market supply with a tighter harvest rhythm and clearer allocation planning.